eBay/parallec/README.md

 **Different Requests to the Same Target**

 Now see **how easy** to use the request template to send multiple different requests to the same target.
+Variable replacement is allowed in post body, url and headers.
 [Read more..](http://www.parallec.io/docs/submit-task/#apis-on-variable-replacement-for-heterogeneous-requests)

 ```java
 pc.prepareHttpGet("/userdata/sample_weather_$ZIP.txt")